idaholab/moose/framework/doc/content/source/constraints/PenaltyPeriodicSegmentalConstraint.md

 \end{aligned}

-where $\epsilon$ is the average diffusive gradient to be solved for,
-$\sigma$ is the imposed average diffusive flux, and $\lambda$ is the Lagrange multiplier that imposes this average constraint.
+where $\epsilon$ is the average diffusive gradient to be solved for, and $\sigma$ is the average diffusive flux imposed through the penalty constraint.
 The jump operator is defined for a single valued or vector valued field as $\llbracket u \rrbracket = u^{+} - u^{-}$ and
 $\llbracket \vec{x} \rrbracket = \vec{x}^{+} - \vec{x}^{-}$, respectively.